open-ephys/onix-docs/source/Hardware Guide/PCIe Host/bracket-assembly.rst

     * - Ribbon cable
       - 0.5
       - A08SUR08SUR32W203A
-      - Cut into two, 8-mm pieces
+      - Cut into two 8mm long pieces
     * - Heat shrink
       -
       -